Parkhouse, Glasgow G22

 Parkhouse is a neighbourhood of Glasgow, Scotland.
 Within the G22 postcode area and the Canal ward of the Glasgow City Council administration, it is mainly residential in character having been constructed as a development primarily consisting of cottage flats in the early 1930s, prior to which it was open farmland.
+Although it can be considered part of the wider Possilpark district (it contains some buildings with the name "Possil"), it is generally separated from Possilpark by the Maryhill Line railway directly to the south.

 It is one of two places in Glasgow called Parkhouse, the other being a more modern housing development near Nitshill in the far south of the city.
 However, they are rarely confused as neither is particularly well known outside local circles, and wider discussions of issues affecting the neighbourhoods take place under the names of their wider wards or constituencies.